Parthal Pasi Theerum: Production

-Development

-When S. A. Ashokan met Saravanan, he requested him to listen to a story titled Aval Thandha Vaazhvu written by A. C. Tirulokchandar which impressed Saravanan.
-C. R. Basavaraj who produced Bedara Kannappa with AVM in past wanted to produce a film again with them.
-Meiyappan decided to produce the story Aval Thandha Vaazhvu alongside with them as collaboration.
-Saravanan initially wanted Tirulokchander to direct the film but as per partner's request Bhimsingh was chosen as director and the project eventually became Parthal Pasi Theerum.
+When S. A. Ashokan met M. Saravanan, he requested him to listen to a story titled Aval Thandha Vaazhvu written by A. C. Tirulokchandar which impressed Saravanan.
+C. R. Basavaraj who produced Bedara Kannappa with AVM in the past wanted to produce a film again with them.
+Meiyappan decided to produce the story Aval Thandha Vaazhvu alongside them as a collaboration.
+Saravanan initially wanted Tirulokchander to direct the film but as per the partner's request, A. Bhimsingh was chosen as director and the project eventually became Parthal Pasi Theerum.
+It is the first Tamil film where the main actors are not credited by name, but the text "Ungal Abhimana Nakshatrangal" (Your favourite stars) appears along with pictures of the actors; this was done due to disagreements over which actor should have the top billing.

-Casting

-Parthal Pasi Theerum is the first Tamil film where the main actors are not credited by name, but the text "Ungal Abhimana Nakshatrangal" (Your favourite stars) appears along with pictures of the actors; this was done due to disagreements over which actor should have the top billing.

 Soundtrack

 The music was composed by Viswanathan–Ramamoorthy, with lyrics by Kannadasan.

 Release and reception

 Parthal Pasi Theerum was released on 14 January 1962.
-The film was a major commercial success and had a theaterical run of over 100 days.
+The film was a major commercial success and had a theatrical run of over 100 days.
 The film was dubbed Telugu language as Pavithra Prema and released on 3 March 1962.
 On 19 January 1962, The Indian Express wrote, "Based on a story by A. C. Trilokachandar, glorifying true friendship and attachment, the offering is an interestingly entertaining film, notable for slick handling and subtle treatment".
 The 50 years of Golden jubilee of Parthal Pasi Theerum was celebrated in January 2012.